google/executor.nvim/README.md

 ## Configuration

-You can configure the plugin to use a split, rather than a popup.
+You can configure between using a popup window and a split, and adjust their sizes.
 See `:h executor.nvim` for full details.